Howard Brookner: Archive and restoration

-In 2012 Howard Brookner's archive was discovered in a number of locations in both the United States and Europe.
+In 2012, Howard Brookner's archive was discovered in a number of locations in both the United States and Europe.
 The collection included 16mm film, reel to reel and mag sound, cassette tapes, 8mm film, VHS, video 8, and personal documents including letters, photos and writings.
-Some of the material contained never before seen out-takes of Burroughs: the Movie, including those with Andy Warhol, Patti Smith, Brian Jones and Brion Gysin.
+Some of the material contained never before seen out-takes of Burroughs, including those with Andy Warhol, Patti Smith, Brian Jones and Brion Gysin.
 The material was all shot by and for Howard Brookner between the late 1970s and end of the 1980s.

-On November 28, 2012 Howard Brookner's nephew Aaron Brookner launched a Kickstarter campaign to finance digital restoration of Howard Brookner's out of print film Burroughs: the Movie.
+On November 28, 2012, Howard Brookner's nephew Aaron Brookner launched a Kickstarter campaign to finance digital restoration of Howard Brookner's out of print film Burroughs.
 The campaign was successful, gaining $21,360 from 283 backers, beating the initial goal of $20,000.
-The extra money raised during the campaign, not required for Burroughs: the Movie, was designated towards preserving and restoring Brookner's wider archives.
+The extra money raised during the campaign, not required for Burroughs, was designated towards preserving and restoring Brookner's wider archives.

-The re-release of Burroughs: the Movie coincided with the celebration of William S. Burroughs' one-hundredth birthday, in the year 2014.
+The re-release of Burroughs coincided with the celebration of William S. Burroughs' one-hundredth birthday, in the year 2014.

 Uncle Howard

 Uncle Howard is a feature documentary by director Aaron Brookner, nephew of Howard Brookner.
-The documentary follows Aaron's search for and restoration of Howard Brookner's archives including Burroughs: the Movie and Robert Wilson and the Civil Wars.
+The documentary follows Aaron's search for and restoration of Howard Brookner's archives including Burroughs and Robert Wilson and the Civil Wars.

 Simultaneously the film tells Howard Brookner's story from his early filmmaking career at NYU, through his three completed features and up until his death in 1989.
 The film features contributions from numerous colleagues and friends of Howard's and is executive produced by Jim Jarmusch.

-On December 2, 2015 it was announced that Uncle Howard would premiere in the US Documentary Competition category at the 2016 Sundance Film Festival.
+On December 2, 2015, it was announced that Uncle Howard would premiere in the U.S. Documentary Competition category at the 2016 Sundance Film Festival.